Bloor Homes unveils its vision for a new sustainable neighbourhood in Rochford and invites feedback from the local community.

 Bloor Homes was established in 1969 by our Chair and founder, John Bloor OBE.
 We remain a privately owned business with a proud history of building quality homes and are committed to delivering homes and communities with a focus on quality, design and place making, ensuring that high standards are maintained more than 55 years later.

-Our dedicated team, from planners and designers to tradespeople and customer service professionals, is committed to creating well-designed, high-quality homes that we would be proud for our own families to live in.
+Our dedicated team, from planners and designers to tradespeople and customer service professionals, is committed to creating well-designed, high-quality homes.
 This commitment has earned us a 5-star Home Builders Federation rating for six consecutive years, and over 97% of our homeowners would recommend us to family and friends.

 As a financially independent and family-owned business, we bring national expertise with regional knowledge.
 We have a proven track record in delivering strategic land and work in partnership with landowners and councils.
 Our focus on locally distinctive placemaking and community engagement ensures that we build homes that contribute positively to the areas we serve.
 We value long-term relationships and are dedicated to creating lasting legacies through our developments.